Articles

 Overall momentum of the chart: Bearish

-Supporting reasons: Identified as a support that aligns with the 127.2% Fibonacci extension and the 100% Fibonacci projection, indicating a potential area where the price could stabilize once again.
+Supporting reasons: Identified as an overlap support that aligns with the 61.8% Fibonacci retracement, indicating a potential level where the price could stabilize once again.

 Supporting reasons: Identified as a pullback resistance, indicating a potential level that could cap further upward movement.